5baddi/laravel-google-ads-lib/readme.md

-# Google Adwords API for Laravel
+# Google Adwords API Lib for Laravel

-Simple and easy to use API for your Google Adwords.
+The package helps you implement the features of your Google Ads / Adwords API.

 ##  Installation

 ##### Type in console:

 ```
-composer require edujugon/laravel-google-ads
+composer require 5baddi/laravel-google-ads-lib
 ```

 ##### Laravel 5.5 or higher?